agarcher/tpuf-tweets/PROJECT_PLAN.md

 ## Getting Started

-1. Set up project structure
+1. ✅ Set up project structure
-2. Configure environment variables
+2. ✅ Configure environment variables
-3. Install dependencies
+3. ✅ Install dependencies
-4. Implement core modules
+4. 🔜 Implement core modules
-5. Build and test CLI commands
+5. 🔜 Build and test CLI commands
-6. Deploy and distribute
+6. 🔜 Deploy and distribute

 This plan serves as a living document that will be updated as the project progresses.

+## Current Status

+**✅ Phase 1 Complete**: Project foundation established with TypeScript setup, CLI framework, and all dependencies installed.

+**🔜 Next: Phase 2-3**: Ready to implement core processing pipeline with tweet ingestion, embedding generation, and data transformation.

 ## Technical Specifications